ThePay/api-client/.github/README.md

 ## Support & Contributions

-If you find any bug, please submit the [issue](https://github.com/ThePay/api-client/issues/new/choose) to Github directly.
+If you find any bug, please submit the [issue](https://github.com/ThePay/api-client/issues/new/choose) to GitHub directly.

 Feel free to contribute via Github [issues](https://github.com/ThePay/api-client/issues) and [pull requests](https://github.com/ThePay/api-client/pulls).
 We will respond as soon as possible.